Launch MyMachine in your region or country

 You’ll need the right local partnership to lever your pilot into a future full series of MyMachine cycles: partners with power in

-- the elementary school system, higher educational and the middle- and high school system in your region
+- the primary school system, higher educational and the middle- and high school system in your region

 - finding the necessary funding